Fluid Mechanics

 for the Real World

-A fifty-video course to understand fluid flows and solve problems like a professional.
+Videos to understand fluid flows and solve problems like a professional.

 portrait of Olivier Cleynen

-You will learn how to think like a fluid dynamicist — how to frame problems, compute the key quantities, and decide what is important in your fluid flow.
+Here you can learn how to think like a fluid dynamicist — how to frame problems, compute the key quantities, and decide what is important in your fluid flow.

 I have a PhD in fluid mechanics but this course is not academic.
 I cut the usual fluff (edge cases, made-up laminar flows, long proofs) to get to the important stuff: